cran-task-views/Omics/Omics.md

     and biomarker discovery.
 Similarly, `r pkg("volcano3D")` provides 3D volcano and polar plots that is well suited to visualize biomarker differential analysis results for 3-class problems.\
+    `r pkg("OmicNavigator")` is dedicated to the visualization of omic data.
     `r pkg("wilson")` is a web-based tool dedicated to the visualization of multi-omics data in an interactive way. \
     `r pkg("PACVr")` provides function to visualize the coverage depth of a